-Bernard Gordon, a blacklisted screenwriter during the McCarthy era and a leader of the protest against the honorary Oscar awarded director (and informant) Elia Kazan, died Friday, May 11, at his home in the Hollywood Hills after a long battle with bone cancer.
+Bernard Gordon, a blacklisted screenwriter during the McCarthy era and a leader of the protest against the honorary Oscar awarded director (and informant) Elia Kazan, died on May 11 at his home in the Hollywood Hills.
 He was 88.

 Gordon was born on Oct.
 29, 1918, in New Britain, Conn., to a hardware store owner and his wife, both Russian-Jewish immigrants.
 He grew up in New York City, where he studied English and film at City College of New York, earning a bachelor’s degree in 1937.
 At that time, he and a childhood friend, Julian Zimet, established a film-appreciation group called the Film and Sprocket Society.

 Upon arriving in Los Angeles around 1940, Gordon got a job as a script reader for Paramount.
 (Zimet would also land in Hollywood.
 Before being himself blacklisted, he wrote for several films, including the Roy Rogers vehicle Heldorado and the original story for the 1948 Alan Ladd-Veronica Lake drama Saigon.)